-The approach we took in our 2005 report for OPTA was to use government bond evidence.
+The approach we took in our 2006 report for OPTA was to use government bond evidence.
 In terms of bonds, we ideally have a preference for the use of index-linked evidence wherever possible.
 In practice it is generally difficult to identify an asset that fulfils the criteria of zero correlation with the market since inflation, and other factors, has been shown to lead to covariance between theoretically risk-free government debt and equity returns.
-By being insulated from both inflation (and therefore inflation risk), yields on index-linked government bonds are less correlated with the market than the yields on nominal government bonds, and are therefore closer to satisfying the theoretical requirement of having a zero beta.
+By being insulated from both inflation (and therefore inflation risk), yields on index-linked government bonds, and are therefore closer to satisfying the theoretical requirement of having a zero beta.
 For this reason various regulatory precedent relies on index-linked bond yields to provide the closest proxy to the risk-free asset.

-NERA (2005) "The Cost of Capital of Wholesale Activities: A Final Report for OPTA".
+&lt;sup>12 NERA (2006) "The Cost of Capital of Wholesale Activities: A Final Report for OPTA".

-This point was made by Stephanie Holmans in Ofwat RP5 (1996), Section 2.5.
+&lt;sup>13 This point was made by Stephanie Holmans in Ofwat RP5 (1996), Section 2.5.